Phuket Sandbox Latest News:

 - 2 x pre-booked and paid for COVID-19 RT-PCR tests – To be taken while in Phuket.
 Arrange your tests here.

 - Proof of personal funds – You will need to show proof of at least 20,000 THB per person or 40,000 THB per family.

-- Travel insurance – You will need travel insurance with at least $100,000 USD of COVID-19 cover.
+- Travel insurance – You will need travel insurance with at least $50,000 USD of COVID-19 health insurance cover.
 SafetyWing Nomad Insurance (affiliate link) is a good option.

 You’ll be pleased to hear that all hotel facilities in SHA Approved Hotels will be open.
 Guests can freely enjoy the hotel swimming pool, gymnasium, restaurant, bar and spa.
 You will also be allowed to leave the hotel and move freely around the island to visit places and go to bars and restaurants and take part in activities (see more below).

 (Apparently, if you like, you are allowed to stay at two or more different hotels in different parts of the island during your stay in Phuket, as long as any hotel that you stay at is SHA Approved.)

 When travelling to other parts of Thailand, you may be required to show your hotel booking in Phuket as proof that you have completed your 7-night stay.
 (You may also have to carry your test certificates, insurance policy and any other documents related to your entry into Thailand, so make sure you keep your paperwork safe!)

 10. Which are the cheapest Phuket Sandbox hotels?